gretkierewicz/map-generator-with-perlin-noise/README.md

 # gret_sandbox

-Project of app with use of numpy, pygame and maybe some generators.
+Project of app with use of numpy, tkinter and noise generator.

 ## Features: